usrflo/registered-domain-libs/README.md

 https://publicsuffix.org/list/effective_tld_names.dat
 and help to convert an arbitrary domain name to the registered domain name.
 Upon changes of `effective_tld_names.dat` this git repository is automatically updated once a day.
+The library supports Unicode (IDN notation) for domain name input and output.
+ACE notation is not supported currently.

 ### Sample Use
 Signing domains in DKIM signatures can be used on the level of registered domains